AdrianVollmer/PowerHub/README.md

 to be in `modules/exe` (or at least symlinked), and so forth.
 The `*.ps1` files are imported on the target via `[Scriptblock]::Create()`.

+A simple interface to install modules is provided for your convenience.

 The Clipboard
 -------------

 The clipboard functionality is meant for exchanging small snippets, such as hashes, passwords, one-liners, and so forth.
-It's like an extremely basic etherpad or a guest book, but non-persistent.
+It's like an extremely basic [Etherpad](https://etherpad.org/) or a guest book, but non-persistent.

 The File Exchange
 -----------------